canova/Twitch-Live/README.md

 * Angular.js
 * Angular.js Route Module
+* Angular Lazy Img

 ## Build Instructions

 * Clone the Git repository.
 * If you haven't installed node.js and jpm yet, you can download Node.js from [here](https://nodejs.org/) and then you can download jpm package with `npm install jpm -g` command.
-You might need sudo permission for that command.
+You might need sudo permission to execute that command.
 * Open your terminal in your project folder, run `jpm run`.
 It will create a new instance of Firefox and install the add-on.